 24 cm Tx Converter Installation in our Remote Gateway SDR Rack

 The unit fits nicely into our Remote Gateway SDR Rack.
 The L24TX does not include a power output display so we used a 23/24 cm sensor and our WaveNode WN-2 Wattmeter to monitor output power from the unit.
-The unit does have leads which output a voltage that is proportional to output power.
+The unit does have leads that output a voltage that is proportional to output power.
 This could be used to build a power output bar display or meter. the front panel indicates display a power-on indication, lock to the 10 MHz clock input, and Tx when the unit is transmitting.

 Overall Satellite SDR System Design